Waterhen Lake (Saskatchewan): Description

 Waterhen Lake's primary tributary, the Waterhen River, flows east from Lac des Îles for about 65 km into the southern shore of Waterhen Lake.
-The Waterhen River then flows out of the lake at the north-east corner in a north-eastly direction for approximately 50 km into Beaver River, which flows into the Churchill River at Lac Île-à-la-Crosse.
+The Waterhen River then flows out of the lake at the north-east corner in a northeasterly direction for approximately 50 km into Beaver River, which flows into the Churchill River at Lac Île-à-la-Crosse.
 The Churchill River is a major river in the Hudson Bay drainage basin.

 At the point where the Waterhen River flows into Waterhen Lake, it's a shallow, marshy delta with several other smaller lakes in the vicinity, including Niven Lake, which both Matkin and Iskwayach Lakes flow into, and Redmond Lake.
 Otter Creek, a tributary of Waterhen River, also flows into the delta. at the eastern end, Jarvis Lake opens up into Waterhen Lake.
 At the northern end of the lake, two notable tributaries flow into the lake in another marshy delta.
 Flotten River flows in from Flotten Lake and Short Creek drains Nesootao (Twin) Lakes and Little Lake.